Jasmine Tang

 As is tradition, here are three songs for you by Zedd: Papercut, Addicted To A Memory, and Done With Love.
 All three songs showcase extremely well the emotional depth of a person in and out of love.

-I hope you enjoy the songs :)
+I hope you enjoy the songs (and the blog post as well!) :)

 Introduction